-How to motivate employees is a topic that is becoming more and more relevant as companies embrace business models that require a high degree of self management.
-Remote work, homeoffice or the general policy of flat hierarchies in general are built on the premise that employees have a high degree of work motivation.
+How to motivate employees is a topic that is becoming more and more relevant as companies embrace business models that require a high degree of self-management.
+Remote work and the policy of flat hierarchies in general are built on the premise that employees have a high degree of self-motivation.
 But employee motivation has also been an important issue for another reason.
 Richard Branson once said the following:

 What Is Employee Motivation and Which Factors Influence Motivation

 Employee motivation deals with the level of commitment, energy, and enthusiasm a person brings to work.
 It is also reflective of the employee’s level of engagement and how empowered he or she feels at work.
 It is therefore important to have an in-depth understanding of everyday life at work in order to identify what factors motivate employees and which factors possibly deprive them of their motivation.

 This may sound very classic and maybe a tad bit conservative, but the main driver for people to work is to provide for themselves and for their family.
 Only if this general condition is given, we can look to other aspects of how to motivate employees to give their best at work every day.
 On the one hand, there are factors that lie within the sphere of the company, such as paying an appropriate salary, the general management style or the cooperation with colleagues.
 On the other hand, there are factors that come from the employee’s private sphere: family, friends, sufficient leisure time, amongst others.

 The well-known concept of “work-life balance” is key in this context.
 An unbalanced lifestyle in this regard will affect your employee’s performance in the long run and sap their motivation.
 If an employee’s motivation to work decreases over a longer period of time and finally stagnates at a minimum level, he or she will mentally give up on his or her job sooner or later.